 So, no matter how easy to get the blessing of forgiveness, without taking the matter seriously and paying heed to the importance of being forgiven; without realizing the dangerous threat of sins and, thus, working diligently to get rid of them, you will most likely lose those forgiveness opportunities.
 In such a case you need to be alarmed because you might be not sufficiently qualified to be pardoned.

 5 Daily Prayers: Packages of forgiveness

 Now, let’s get back to our topic.
 This article will focus on Salah and its related activities.
-It is amazing how many opportunities of forgiveness are available to you on daily bases through Prayers.
+It is amazing how many opportunities of forgiveness are available to us on daily bases through Prayers.
 At every stage of Salah, there is a chance of forgiveness: Wudu’, walking to the Masjid, praying and repeating the After-Salah dhikr (Allah’s remembrance)